We practice traditional karate based on the methods taught in Japan by Hakoishi sensei, Arakawa sensei and

 Jiyu kumite - free fighting techniques and practice methods.

 By training a narrow range of techniques such as this we learn the basic principles of body movement which is the essence of the JKF Wadokai approach.

 When time allows, we can also train some traditional techniques which build upon the basic skills learned from the core training:

-Kumite Kata (kumite no ura, machite no kata etc) - further pair techniques developed by Hironori Otsuka which teach close range 'infighting' techniques.
+Kumite Kata (kumite no ura, machite no kata) - further pair techniques developed by Hironori Otsuka which teach close range 'infighting' techniques.
 Note, these techniques were developed by Otsuka in his later years and can be regarded as the 'ura' (inside face) of the kihon gumite.
 They were not formally systemised as the kihon gumite were.

 Idori - seven basic kneeling techniques with a partner.
 These are influenced by Otsuka's training in Yoshinryu style of jujutsu and are standardised in JKF Wadokai based on the method taught by Dr Hakoishi sensei.

 Tantodori - seven basic techniques of disarming opponent attacking with a knife.
-Otsuka adapted these into karate from his training in Yoshinryu style of jujutsu.
+Otsuka adapted these into his karate system from his training in Yoshinryu style of jujutsu.
 He began to use these for demonstrations in 1934 and these even appeared in a book called Karatedo Taikan (author, Nakasone Genwa, 1938).
 Basic versions of some of these techniques can also be seen in the 1935 edition of Karatedo Kyohan (author, Funakoshi Gichin).